preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 As you would a page type, the first step is to add the layout, using sections.
 See this page for more information: :doc:`Working with section and blocks </pages/page-types/working-with-sections-and-blocks/index>`

+You then add the blocks you need.
 All available blocks are listed on this page: :doc:`Blocks </blocks/index>`

-The new Metrics block can be especially useful: :doc:`The Metrics block </blocks/metrics/index>`
+The Metrics block (new in Omnia 6.5) can be especially useful: :doc:`The Metrics block </blocks/metrics/index>`

 You can also edit some of the metrics settings, in Omnia Admin, see: :doc:`Metric settings </admin-settings/tenant-settings/settings/metrics/index>`